mpv-player/mpv/DOCS/mplayer-changes.rst

 * Image subtitles (DVDs etc.) are rendered in color and use more correct positioning (color for image subs can be disabled with ``--sub-gray``).
+* Support for the X11 video output is removed, since it was considered deprecated.
+SDL video output can still be used as a fallback.

 OSD and terminal
 ~~~~~~~~~~~~~~~~